thegeorgenikhil/armur-backend-assignment/README.md

 ### Resend Verification Email

-Resends the verification email to the user's email address. **It has a rate limit of 1 email per 5 minutes.**
+Resends the verification email to the user's email address. **It has a user specific rate limit of 1 email per 5 minutes.**

 `GET /api/user-activation/resend`